Tangoe/Mobile-Procurement-API-Documentation/tutorials/orders/order_accessories/index.md

 * Transaction type (i.e., ORDER_ACCESSORIES).

+* Service asset ID for the cellular service associated with the user's device.
+This ID can be obtained via the **/assets/service** endpoint.

+* Shopping cart object containing an array of IDs for the accessory items being ordered.
+These IDs can be obtained via the accessory catalog endpoint (i.e., **/catalog/accessories**).

 * All required and optional order properties.
 Refer to the <a href="{{site.url}}/tutorials/properties">Obtaining Order Properties</a> page for steps how to identify the properties that are relevant for your order.